 Applications must be made using Microsoft Word and adhere to the word limit for each criterion.
 Each school in the partnership is expected to contribute to the joint application.

 Completed applications must be submitted to the Department by email to

-Applications received after the close of business on Friday 29 March 2019 will not be considered for this round.
+Applications received after the close of business on the due date will not be considered for this round.

 Use of funds

 Successful schools can use the funds to set up collaborative partnerships that allow the sharing of resources, timetabling, knowledge and expertise to provide classes for students.